raven-devs/patterns-principles/src/module/principles/12factor.md

 Scale out via the process model.

-The next principle, concurrency, states that you should “scale out via the process model.”
 Essentially, this means that you need to build the application so that scaling them in the cloud is simple.
 By developing the application to be concurrent, new instances can easily be spun into the cloud.

 ## 9. Disposability

 Maximize robustness with fast startup and graceful shutdown.

-In this principle, disposability means that you should “maximize robustness with fast startup and graceful shutdown.”
 By following this principle, you’re building a more durable application.
 According to this principle, your app should be able to die at any time, without impacting the user.
 Apps designed in this way can shut down smoothly and come back up again quickly.
 This ensures that your users won’t be affected.

 ## 10. Dev/prod parity

 Keep development, staging, and production as similar as possible.

 According to the dev/prod parity principle, the development environment should be nearly identical to the production environment.
-It’s stated that developers should “keep development, staging, and production as similar as possible.”
-Twelve-factor apps should have identical development and production code.

 Vast differences between the environments could result in compatibility issues between the dev and prod code.
 Down the line, this could result in significant issues that are potentially time consuming and a waste of resources.
-By following this principle, teams avoid the “it works on my machine” conundrum.
+By following this principle, teams avoid the "it works on my machine" conundrum.

 ## 11. Logs

 Treat logs as event streams.

-The 11th principle, logs, states that you should “treat logs as event streams.”
 This means that developers should stream logs to a specific location.
 Unlike traditional models, the 12-factor app methodology avoids dumping logs into a log file.
 By treating logs as event streams, development teams avoid common issues that other developers face.
 When new processes start or when an app crashes, logs will be allocated across different cloud machines.
 By following this principle, developers avoid this issue and have a common place for the logs to stream.

 ## 12. Admin processes

 Run admin/management tasks as one-off processes.

-The final principle, admin processes, requires that administrative tasks be separated from the rest of the application.
 Even when administration processes are separate, tasks should run in the same environment, against the base code and configuration of the app.
 Ultimately, by running admin and management tasks in this way, you’re preventing any drift from one another.